Apartment Repair Request App

 SPEC PROJECT: Rental Repair Request App that bridges the gap between Apartment Renter's needs and Management's business goals.

-MAGIC MOMENTS FROM USER TESTING TO DEFINE
+MAGIC MOMENTS FROM USER TESTING TO HELP DEFINE THE

 Case Study & Project Goal: Challenge and